Money laundering case: HC order on Satyendar Jain's bail plea likely on Thursday | Law-Order

 The high court, which had also reserved its order on the bail pleas of Vaibhav and Ankush, will also pronounce the order on their petitions.

-The bail pleas of all the three accused were opposed by the ED.
+The bail pleas of all three accused were opposed by the ED.

 The ED's counsel had argued that the AAP leader's stand that there are no proceeds of crime can be ''demolished'' by the material on record which also shows that he was ''in the thick of things''.